 5. Hardik Pandya

-In January 2019, Hardik, along with KL Rahul participated in a talk show with eminent Bollywood director, Karan Johar.
+In January 2019, Hardik, along with KL Rahul participated in a talk show with the famous Bollywood director, Karan Johar.
 The duo were slammed for objectifying women, as they spoke about how they sent flirtatious texts to multiple women on the talk show Koffee with Karan.

 They were suspended from the tour of Australia and later in April.
 Not only this, a hefty fine of 20 lakhs each was imposed on them.
 They were forced to issue apologies for their comments.